-Since the physical body of a laptop tends to be vastly different from one generation to other, it is not possible to have standard motherboard design for laptops.
+Since the physical body of a laptop tends to be vastly different from generation to generation, it is impossible to have a standard motherboard design for laptops.

 The struggle to keep the laptop size as small as possible adds to the issue of standardizing a laptop’s motherboard.

-Take for instance the following motherboards.
+Take, for instance, the following motherboards.
 They all belong to HP Omen gaming laptops.
-You can see that their size and form factor is fairly different from each other.
+You can see that their size and form factors are pretty different.

-You can see that laptops even from the same brand tend be quite different.
+You can see that laptops from the same brand tend to differ.

-In fact, two laptops from the same series can have different motherboard form factor as well.
-Take for instance the motherboards for the HP Omen 15 dc0000, HP Omen 15 ek0000, and HP Omen 16 motherboards above.
+Two laptops from the same series can also have different motherboard form factors.
+For instance, the motherboards for the HP Omen 15 dc0000, HP Omen 15 ek0000, and HP Omen 16 motherboards above.

-They both belong to the same series, released in different years, yet they have a drastically different design.
+They both belong to the same series, released in different years, yet they have drastically different designs.

 As the Laptop’s Design Changes, So Does the Motherboard